 The second wolf is different.

-What it means: The metaphor of the two wolves is symbolic of the fact that when faced with injustice, adversity, or a crisis like infidelity, there are two ways of coping with the situation.
-One way takes you toward surviving, healing, and recovery.
-And the other way takes you deeper into pain and suffering.
+The metaphor of the two wolves is symbolic of the fact that when faced with injustice, adversity, or a crisis like infidelity, there are two ways of coping with the situation.
+One way takes you toward surviving, healing, and recovery, and the other way takes you deeper into pain and suffering.

 Which wolf will you feed?

 The wolf you feed determines the road you’ll take.
 That’s because each wolf represents a certain path.
 One represents the path of the victim; the other represents the path of the survivor.
 This article is written for men who choose to be survivors.